publify/publify/README.md

 This repo uses the [asset sync](https://github.com/rumblelabs/asset_sync) gem to synchronise and store assets to Rackspace Cloud Files when deploying.
 Running `rake assets:precompile` will achieve this.

+**Staging**

+1) Run `rake assets:precompile` locally before you decide to push to staging

+Just pushing normally to Github will trigger Codeship to build and automatically push the latest changes to staging should the build pass.
+Nothing else needs to be done.